Balestrand Municipality: General information

-The Fjærland area of Balestrand had always been isolated from the rest of the municipality, and only accessible by boat.
-In 1995, the Frudal Tunnel was completed connecting Fjærland to neighboring Sogndal municipality (not to the rest of Balestrand).
+The Fjærland area of Balestrand Municipality had always been isolated from the rest of the municipality, and only accessible by boat.
+In 1995, the Frudal Tunnel was completed connecting Fjærland to neighboring Sogndal Municipality (and not to the rest of Balestrand).
 This caused discussions about Fjærland's municipal future.
-On 1 January 2000, the entire sub-parish of Fjærland in northern Balestrand was transferred to Sogndal municipality.
+On 1 January 2000, the entire parish of Fjærland in northern Balestrand Municipality was transferred to Sogndal Municipality.

 On 1 January 2020, Balestrand Municipality ceased to exist.
-The far western Nesse area of Balestrand was transferred to the neighboring Høyanger Municipality and the rest of Balestrand was merged with the neighboring municipalities of Leikanger and Sogndal to form a much larger municipality called Sogndal.
+The far western Nesse area of Balestrand Municipality was transferred to the neighboring Høyanger Municipality and the rest of Balestrand Municipality was merged with the neighboring Leikanger Municipality and Sogndal Municipality to form a much larger Sogndal Municipality.